 Scammers get their money back (as they’re both sellers and buyers), except for a small fee that goes to Amazon.
 However, the small price they pay comes back 100 times more when they sell their items to gullible buyers online.
 Hopefully, you’re not one of them.

 If you look at the video above, you see that most of the products subject to the Amazon Brushing scheme are smaller, such as humidifiers, flashlights, Bluetooth speakers, phone covers, light bulbs, and smartphones chargers, etc. It could be anything you are looking for.

 It is very hard, indeed.
 The Amazon headquarters announced that they are looking into the problem.
 “We investigate every report of customers receiving unsolicited packages and will ban all vendors and reviewers who abuse the review system.”

-Warn your friends and family about the Amazon Brushing scheme scam by sharing it on social media here.
+Warn your friends and family about the Amazon Brushing scam sign up by sharing it on social media here.
 You can also officially report the scammers or questionable sellers to Amazon using the link below: